redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 AWS has this concept of an EC2 Compute Unit (ECU) which is their way of abstracting away having to think about the servers your application is actually running on.
 If you can think in terms of ECU's, you don't have to worry about the actual physical infrastructure at all.
 AWS later changed the ECU to a virtual CPU (vCPU), but you'll still find lots of references to an ECU on the web.

 So, a vCPU is how they describe the computing power of their various instances.
-We're using an t2.micro EC2 instance for our test server and running two of them for our production server because our application is mostly an OLTP workload which is DB heavy.
+We're using an t2.micro EC2 instance for our test server and running two of them for our production server.
+Our application is mostly an OLTP workload which is read heavy.

 Since AWS runs multiple applications on a single server separated by a hypervisor, they allocate a specific amount of compute bandwith, network bandwith & storage to your application depending on your choice of instance.